 AE is caused by a picornavirus.
 Vertical transmission is the most common way the disease is spread but it is also spread by direct contact between susceptible hatchlings and infected birds.
-Most commercial poultry are exposed in the hatcher when 1 day of age, although further spread occurs later within the flock.
-Virus in droppings may survive 4 weeks or more.
+Most commercial poultry are exposed in the hatchery when 1 day of age, although further spread occurs later within the flock.
+The virus present in droppings may survive for more than 4 weeks.
 Recovered birds are immune and do not spread the virus.

 There is no treatment for AE.
 Control of the disease is through prevention.
 To prevent flocks becoming infected, hatcheries should only accept hatching eggs from immune breeder flocks.
 Lifetime immunity is acquired through vaccination or recovery from the disease.
 Breeder pullets should be vaccinated between 9-16 weeks of age.
 It is also recommended for replacement egg layer pullets to be vaccinated at this age to prevent a temporary drop in egg production.